BabyBjorn One Review

 BabyBjorn is a family-owned Swedish company created by Björn and Lillemor Jakobson.
 In 1961, BabyBjorn sold its first product, a baby bouncer.
-Shortly thereafter, travel cribs, baby carriers, high chairs, and changing table all joined the lineup.
-The Original carrier launched in 1973 and BabyBjorn encouraged dads to participate in babywearing with advertising and gender-neutral colors good for both parents.
+Shortly after, travel cribs, baby carriers, high chairs, and changing tables joined the lineup.
+The Original carrier launched in 1973, and BabyBjorn encouraged dads to participate in babywearing with advertising and gender-neutral colors that are good for both parents.
 More than 30 million babies have since been carried in BabyBjorn carriers.

-The One has a variety of adjustment points to accommodate little ones of different sizes as they grow.
+The One has various adjustment points to accommodate little ones of different sizes as they grow.